-For the first time since June, the number of projected Covid-19 deaths in the US is decreasing - Local News 8
+For the first time since June, the number of projected COVID-19 deaths in the US is decreasing - Local News 8

 Those requirements are still weeks away from being implemented, but employers should expect them to come this year, White House press secretary Jen Psaki said Wednesday.

-Employees of New York’s hospital system are mandated to be vaccinated against the virus, and some employees are already facing the consequences of not complying.
+New York state ordered all health care workers there to receive at least one COVID-19 vaccine dose by this past Monday, unless they received exemptions for medical or religious reasons.
+Some employees are already facing the consequences of not complying.

 The St. Barnabas Hospital Health System had 58 employees who have failed to show proof of vaccination as of Wednesday, spokesman Steve Clark said.
 The employees are suspended and have until Monday morning to show proof of vaccination.
-If they don’t, they’ll be terminated, said Clark.
+If they don’t, they’ll be terminated, Clark said.

 “Patient care has not been compromised at all,” Clark said.
 “Schedules have been created accordingly.
 People will work overtime, or part-timers or agency personnel will be brought in when necessary.”